gradoally/a-careers-api/README.md

 ⚠ Important!
 When you change **master address** - you also need to **delete old database** file (backend.sqlite by default)!
 Application compares new and stored addresses during startup, and will refuse to start if mismatch is detected.

+Second important setting is **`DeeplToken`** - token for Deepl.com translation service.
+With this token, some Order fields (name, description, tecknicalTask) and User fields (about) will be translated to all languages, set in master contract.
+In case this token is not set or empty - *translation feature will be disabled*.

 ℹ To ensure smooth Git updates in the future, it's recommended to not change existing `appsettings.json` file.
 Instead, copy it to `appsettings.Production.json` (attention to uppercase **P**!) in the same folder and change settings in it.
 You may safely remove unchanged (unneeded) settings from new file - application reads both files during startup and takes value from `appsettings.json` if it's not exist in `appsettings.Production.json`.
 But please pay attention to Json hierarchy inside settings file!